Host a Sustainable Event

 Singapore is a City in Nature where large experiences come with small footprints.
-Through a collective movement, we are reducing our impact on the environment and developing offerings that are both innovative and sustainable.
+We are minimising our impact on the environment and shaping a greener future for events with lasting legacies.

 HOST A SUSTAINABLE EVENT

-As climate change has taken centre stage in global conversations, Singapore stands as an eco-friendly tourist and business events destination.
-Here, planners can readily put together events with sustainability at the core.
+As climate change has taken centre stage in global conversations, Singapore stands as a trusted MICE destination that prioritises sustainable practices to achieve greater long-term impact.
+Here, planners can readily organise environmentally friendly events with sustainability at the core.

 Travel green to and within Singapore